Q: What items are considered contaminants in recycling?

 Q: I am confused about paper food containers.
 What is recyclable?

-A: Any paper food container that has been soiled with food is not recyclable and should be put in the garbage.
-For example, pizza boxes and other fast food or to-go containers.
+A: Any paper food container that has been soiled with food is not recyclable.
+It may be compostable, if it is lined with a compostable plastic liner (PLA).
+Pizza boxes are compostable as are other packaging that are labeled "compostable".
+This term, "compostable", is legally defined and only allowed on products that have been determined to break down at a commercial compost facility.
 Paperboard food containers such as cereal boxes, paper egg cartons, and cake mix boxes that are unsoiled are recyclable.
 Please be sure to remove the plastic liner and shake out extra food crumbs.
 Frozen food boxes should be placed in the paper recycling bin.
-Milk and juice carton and soy milk containers should be placed in the plsatic, metal, and glass recycling bin on campus and in the paper bin at the Stanford Recycling Drop-Off Center.
+Milk and juice carton and soy milk containers should be placed in the plastic, metal, and glass recycling bin on campus and in the paper bin at the Stanford Recycling Drop-Off Center.

 Q: Can I recycle old photographs and negatives?